California public schools to start offering free meals to all students - NewsBreak

 (KTXL) —All public schools in California will begin offering free meals to students in the 2022-2023 school year.
 Although some school districts already do so, funding from the state budget will allow schools statewide to do the same.

-According to the California Department of Education, California will be the first state to implement the Universal Meals Program, which seeks to expand on the federal National School Lunch Program and School Breakfast Program.Get free back-to-school supplies at these Sacramento-area events
+According to the California Department of Education, California will be the first state to implement the Universal Meals Program, which seeks to expand on the federal National School Lunch Program and School Breakfast Program.Get the latest news developments in your area; click here to subscribe to WRBL’s daily newsletter, “WRBL Daily News.”

 The Universal Meals Program will provide a “nutritiously adequate breakfast and lunch” for all students, regardless of their eligibility for free or reduced-price meals.